sampayne/hate-speech/README.md

 pip install -r pip_requirements.txt
 ```

-NLTK stopwords list is included in the project
+NLTK stopwords and scraped Hatebase terms are included in the project.

 To install word embeddings files, uncomment lines 173-175 in `ve/main.py` and run.
-Uncompress downloads and copy files to `ve/Vectors` folder
+Uncompress downloads and copy files to `ve/Vectors` folder.

 `enchant` library is include in `pip_requirements.txt` but underlying library should be installed on OS: